Bacon Wrapped Dove Jalapeno Poppers

 With a sharp knife, remove the breast meat from the bone.
-Depending on the size of your jalapenos, put about 2 teaspoons of the cream cheese in each jalapeno halve.
+Depending on the size of your jalapenos, put about 2 teaspoons of the cream cheese in each jalapeno half.

 Wrap the entire jalapeno with half of a piece of bacon.
 If you are watching your calories, you can use one-third of a piece of bacon and secure it with a toothpick.
 Bake them on a wire cooling rack placed in a foil-lined baking sheet.
 You can also grill these, but make sure the heat is very low or try indirect heat-the bacon drippings will drip and that causes flare ups.

-These babies are easily 3-bite-size which is probably what dove hunters prefer, right?
+These babies are easily 3-bite-size which is probably what dove hunters and football tailgaters prefer, right?